-The extent to which the COVID-19 pandemic impacts our business will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the resurgence of COVID-19 and the actions to contain COVID-19 or treat its impact, among others.
-Furthermore, there is no assurance that our diagnostic tests will continue to be effective against the virus in the future.
+The extent to which the a future pandemic or epidemic, including a future outbreak of the COVID-19 virus, impacts our business will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the resurgence of COVID-19 or any other virus and the actions to contain or treat its impact, among others.

 While the potential economic impact brought by, and the duration of, any pandemic, epidemic or outbreak of an infectious disease, including COVID-19, may be difficult to assess or predict, the widespread COVID-19 pandemic has resulted in, and may continue to result in, significant disruption of global financial markets and a reduction in our ability to access capital, which could adversely affect our liquidity.
 In addition, a recession or market correction resulting from the spread of an infectious disease, including COVID-19, could materially affect our business.
 Such economic recession could have a material adverse effect on our long-term business.
-To the extent the COVID-19 pandemic adversely affects our business and financial results, it may also have the effect of heightening many of the other risks described in this "Risk Factors" section.
+To the extent a pandemic adversely affects our business and financial results, it may also have the effect of heightening many of the other risks described in this "Risk Factors" section.